ben-razor/vega-guide/GraphQL-Guides/README.md

 To interact with the Vega GraphQL server we will use [Apollo GraphQL](https://www.apollographql.com/docs/react/).

-You can enable near real-time updates using [Subscriptions](https://www.apollographql.com/docs/react/data/subscriptions/).
+Using GraphQL with Vega allows near real-time updates using [Subscriptions](https://www.apollographql.com/docs/react/data/subscriptions/).

 ## Inspiration